Engin-Boot/pong-stage-atuljha2524/Stage0/sequence-start.md

 ## Startup Sequence

-The main function will instantiate one object of ball two instances of padddle and two instances of score for each player
+The main function will instantiate one instance of ball two instances of paddle and two instances of score for each player

 ## Movement Initiation